FranciscoKloganB/package-starter/README.md

 #### What should I do before releasing?

-You should run a healthy amount of automated tests and ideally, test your library on a dummy-app, if it is somewhat complex; If it is a simple utility library you can tweak `./app/index.ts` and use `testpkg.sh` to print some `console.log` statements;
+You should run a healthy amount of automated tests and ideally, test your library on a dummy-app, if it is somewhat complex to do so automatically; If it is a simple utility library you can tweak `./app/index.ts` and use `testpkg.sh` to print some `console.log` statements;

 #### What scripts run when releasing?